Alex-Huleatt/Bin-Packing/README.md

 * We will run your code on some number of data files.
 * Each data file will have a **maximum allowed time**.
 * You *pass* a data file if the time taken to generate a solution is less than the max time.
-* If you don't pass a data file, that is fine!
-At the end we calculate the **average** size of your solutions and add **2x** that for each missed file.
+* The way we will determine the *quality* of your solution is by comparing it to the rest of the class's solutions.

 What does this mean?